api-platform/api-platform/.github/CONTRIBUTING.md

   so he/she will get a notification.
 * Squash your commits into one commit. (see the next chapter)

-All Pull Requests must include the following header:
+Fill in the following header from the pull request template:

 ```markdown
 | Q             | A